theborakompanioni/azure-docs.de-de/articles/mobile-engagement/mobile-engagement-user-interface-reach-criterion.md

 <properties
-   pageTitle="Azure Mobile Engagement – Benutzeroberfläche – Reichweitenkriterium"
-   description="Erfahren Sie, wie Sie die Zielgruppenadressierung anhand bestimmter Kriterien von Azure Mobile Engagement verwenden können, um Pushkampagnen an eine Teilmenge der Benutzer versenden" services="mobile-engagement" documentationCenter="" authors="piyushjo"
+   pageTitle="Azure Mobile Engagement User Interface - Reach Criterion" description="Learn how to use targeting criteria to send push campaigns to a select subset of your users using Azure Mobile Engagement" services="mobile-engagement" documentationCenter="" authors="piyushjo"